Teamwork - Do you manage up? (Give a recommendation)

 Figure: Good Example - Option to approve

-When you are giving someone multiple options, you should recommend one and state why.
-For example:
+When you are giving someone multiple options you should:

 We want to integrate our database with our website so that customers can purchase online.Figure: Good Example - Multiple options to approve with reasons for each